 By James Dunning

-Editor’s Note: These “Moment of Reflection” remarks were delivered by Eau Claire County Supervisor James Dunning, District 18, on Tuesday evening before the County Board began its final consideration of the county’s 2018 budget.
+Editor’s Note: These “Moment of Reflection” remarks were delivered by Eau Claire County Supervisor James Dunning, District 18, on Nov.
+7 before the County Board began its final consideration of the county’s 2018 budget.
 Dunning chairs the County’s Budget and Finance Committee.

 Moment of Reflection